Board of Directors

 NDN Collective

 Tina Kuckkahn, J.D., is a citizen of the Lac du Flambeau Tribe of Lake Superior Chippewa and a descendant of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians.
-As the Associate Director for NDN Collective’s Foundation, Kuckkahn helps lead a holistic, multilingual grantmaking strategy for international funding streams across Turtle Island and related Island Nations.
+As the Managing Director for NDN Collective’s Foundation, Kuckkahn helps lead a holistic, multilingual grantmaking strategy for international funding streams across Turtle Island and related Island Nations.
 Kuckkahn was the Founding Director of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College, from 1996 until 2018, when she became Evergreen’s first Vice President of Indigenous Arts, Education and Tribal Relations.
 Kuckkahn serves on the Board of Directors for Grantmakers in the Arts, the Waaswaagoning Living Arts and Cultures Center, and the Advisory Circle of the NARF-Morning Star Sacred Places Protection Project.

 Kathy Mouachepao